Getting Started with the Swift SDK for Android

 Getting Started

-The first thing to note is that while swift may already be installed on your system (such as through an Xcode installation on macOS), using a cross-compilation Swift SDK requires that the host toolchain and the Swift SDK versions match exactly.
-For this reason, you will need to install the specific version of the host toolchain for the given Swift SDK version.
+While swift may already be installed on your system (such as through an Xcode installation on macOS), using a cross-compilation Swift SDK requires using an open-source toolchain and for the Swift SDK version to match exactly.

 Installing package in user home directory...